MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    Each line of code in the Calculate function is stepped over until control returns to the main function.
 The user then hovers over the variable named result to see its value, which is: inf."
    :::image-end:::

-   It looks like the program is doing what's expected: it takes the first number, and divides it by the second.
+   The program is doing what's expected: it takes the first number, and divides it by the second.
 On the `cout` line, hover over the `result` variable or take a look at `result` in the **Autos** window.
 Its value is `inf`, which doesn't look right, so let's fix it.
 The `cout` line just outputs whatever value is stored in `result`, so when you step one more line forward using **F10**, the console window displays:

    :::image type="complex" source="./media/calculator-divide-by-zero-fail.png" alt-text="Screenshot of the Visual Studio Debug Console displaying the result of a division by zero operation.":::
    The app output: Please enter the operation to perform.
 Format: a+b | a-b | a*b | a/b.
 The user entered 5-0.
 The app output: Result is: 5.
 THe user entered 10/0.
 The app output: Result is: inf